February 10–12, 2020

 Grand Junction, CO

-Are you and other local leaders grappling with how to deal with growth and change in your community?
+Are you grappling with how to deal with growth and change in your community?
 Join us for 2-1/2 days, as you and your team cultivate leadership abilities and an understanding of planning, policy, development tools, community engagement, and strategies for implementation.

 Each team will work with a dedicated facilitator to develop action plans for how to achieve better development in their communities—development that is fiscally responsible, adds to community character, and increases housing and mobility choice.